relab/thesis-proposals/2022/quickfeed-pr-feedback.md

 ## Administrative

 - Supervisor: Hein Meling
-- Group Composition: 2 or 3 students
+- Group Composition: 2 or 3 students (or 1 for master's thesis)

 ## Prerequisites